Last Updated on January 10, 2023 by Norvan Martin

 In this surround configuration, you place your satellite speakers to the right and left of the listening position.

-For optimum sound quality, you aim them directly towards the sweet spot.
+For optimum sound quality, you aim them directly toward the sweet spot.
 If you can’t place them here due to space limitations, consider a few feet behind the sweet spot.
 If that works, face the speakers forward.

 For the best sound effects, ensure the speakers are one-to-two feet above the ear level.
 Check out our article on surround sound speaker systems to find out more.